vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 This fiscal year we were able to achieve a profit for the single fiscal year.
 The direct cause of this was the expansion of contracted development from outside companies, as mentioned in the previous chapter.
 However, behind this is the fact that Vivliostyle products have been enhanced and the ecosystem among these products has begun to function.
 In other words, without these factors, there would have been no expansion of contract development.

 Therefore, this chapter describes the development status of each of the Vivliostyle products.
-We will also explore the challenges for the next period.
+We will also explore the challenges for the next fiscal year.
 Again, this is because we have an accumulated deficit, which is not small, and eliminating it is our immediate goal.

 ### Classification of products and their roles